 Fernbank launched a new research and public education program in 2006 aimed at discovering traces of the 17th-century Spanish mission known as Santa Isabel de Utinahica.
-Scientific colleagues, students, teachers, and other archaeology enthusiasts have been a crucial part of the ongoing investigation.
+Scientific colleagues, students, teachers and other archaeology enthusiasts have been a crucial part of the ongoing investigation.

 Get Involved!
-Make a donation to Fernbank's Annual Fund today support the ongoing curatorial projects, programming and research.
+Make a donation to Fernbank's Annual Fund today to support the ongoing curatorial projects, programming and research.